pyrypiironen/Push_swap/README.md

   - Execute by `CTRL + D`
 - If after executing those instructions, `stack a` is actually sorted and `b` is empty, the output is `OK`.
   - Otherwise the output is `KO`.
-- In case of eror, the output is simply `Error`.
+- In case of error, the output is simply `Error`.
 - Note that the input must be clean.
   - Integers
   - No duplicates